Serving & connecting

 The project aimed to explore the possibility of a virtual fly through of the Georgian interior, building on Benjamin Franklin House’s unique approach to museum interpretation whereby the physical rooms are empty but time, place and story are evoked through performance and technology.
 It tested a digital concept for filling the empty spaces – exploring the juxtaposition of period and personal: all 18th century houses vs what this one might have looked like during the tenure of one, albeit important, individual in its history.

 The project aimed both to pave the way for a larger funding application, and to provide a reference model for other historic places that purposely prioritise stories over collections.
-Click here to read the final project report.
+Read the final project report here.

 Final reports on all three were presented at a workshop hosted in the National Trust’s Grosvenor Gardens offices along with the outcome of Emma King's dissertation project on the Strand Lane 'Roman Bath'.

-‘Virtual Bathing’ was a collaboration between King’s College London’s Department of Classics and The National Trust, supported by the Cultural Institute at King’s.
+‘Virtual Bathing’ was a collaboration between King’s College London’s Department of Classics and The National Trust.
+It was supported by the university's Culture team.